AnyFetch/gcontacts-provider.anyfetch.com/README.md

 > node test-auth.js
 ```

-And follow the instructions.
-You'll get an `access_token` to paste in the `keys.js` file.
+Follow the link in your browser with your Google Account.
+You'll be redirected to `localhost` (server is not running, so you'll get an error).
+Copy-paste the `code` parameter in your shell, then paste the `access_token` in your `keys.js` file.

 After that, if you get `Uncaught Error: Wrong Authorization provided.`, your token is not valid anymore.
-Regenerate a new acces_token.
+Regenerate a new access_token.